FIWARE/contribution-requirements/docs/learning_materials.md

 Since attention spans are limited, presentations longer than about 10 minutes are less suitable as introductory learning materials.
-Longer, deep-dive presentations such as those presented during FIWARE summits should be listed separately in the `README`, since the audience will typically be more advanced - i.e. returning users rather than new users.
+Longer, deep-dive presentations such as those presented during FIWARE Summits should be listed separately in the `README`, since the audience will typically be more advanced - i.e. returning users rather than new users.

-In summary, academy courses are aimed at new **developers** who are interested in learning about a Generic Enabler in isolation, and deep-dive presentations are aimed at exisiting **developers** who are interested in expanding their knowledge.
+In summary, Academy courses are aimed at new **developers** who are interested in learning about a Generic Enabler in isolation, and deep-dive presentations are aimed at exisiting **developers** who are interested in expanding their knowledge.